Losing a loved one in an accident is one of the most gut wrenching and heartbreaking tragedies imaginable.

 If you are preparing to file a legal claim, you may be wondering: How much can you sue for wrongful death?
 It is a complicated question to answer — in truth, there is no ‘average wrongful death settlement.’

-Here, our compassionate Monterey and Santa Cruz wrongful death lawyers explain how wrongful death compensation is calculated in California.
+Here, our compassionate Monterey and Santa Cruz wrongful death claim lawyers explain how wrongful death compensation is calculated in California.

 Wrongful Death Settlements: What You Need to Know